Troubleshooting audio playback & AirPod issues (iOS, macOS)

 Does Flow auto-select the built-in mic during setup?

-Yes.
-On Mac, during initial setup, Flow automatically selects the built-in microphone if available, unless your MacBook lid is closed or you've already chosen a preferred mic.
-If you later switched to AirPods, revert to the built-in mic in Settings → General → Microphone.
+Yes — on Mac, onboarding automatically selects the built-in mic if one is available, unless your MacBook lid is closed or you've already chosen a preferred mic.
+If you later switched to AirPods, revert via Settings → General → Microphone.

-What does the ⚠️ icon next to AirPods mean in Settings?
+What does the warning icon next to AirPods mean in Settings?

-If audio issues persist after trying all the steps above, reach out to our support team:
+If audio issues persist after trying the steps above, reach out to our support team.
+Most audio issues are resolved in one reply.
+Please include your platform, device model, and the steps you've already tried.

 • Mac/Windows: Click Help in Flow, then select Talk to support.
-Diagnostic logs and system info are included automatically.
+Diagnostic logs and system info are attached automatically.